 Under Virginia code 18.2-427, you will be found guilty if you used profane language, threats or indecent words over any public airwaves.
 The immoral acts include; intimidating, coercing or harassing.
 The case will fall under class 1 misdemeanor and the punishment will be exactly as assault and battery.

 Threats in Writing or Email

 When you are found guilty of using written threats in an email, this will be classified as class six (6) felony.
 You will be punished with up to five years (5) in the state prison if you threatened a member of your family.
 Moreover, if those threats place the same person under reasonable fear of either death or injury, you will be charged under the Virginia act (VA code 18.2-60).
 In addition, threatening an individual through writing is more serious than doing it in person.

 Find a Virginia Criminal Attorney Specializing in Simple Assault Near Me

 Involvement in a case concerned with simple assault could be quite uncomfortable if you are found guilty.
 The most important thing to note is that it could end up tarnishing a good reputation.
 In case you are charged for simple assault, it is better to seek out a criminal defense attorney who knows how to navigate a charge like this and will walk with you every step of the process.
 At the Virginia criminal attorney, we have practiced assault law in Northern Virginia for many years and have gotten the best results for our clients.
 This is the experience you need to defend your case.
-Don’t wait, call us today at 703-718-5533 for a free case evaluation.
+Don’t wait, call our Fairfax criminal lawyer today at 703-718-5533 for a free case evaluation.